kokkos/kokkos-comm/docs/api/core.rst

     :param sv: The data to send
     :param rv: The view to receive into
     :param comm: the MPI communicator
     :tparam SendView: Type of the provided Kokkos::View.
-Contiguous and rank less than 2.
+Contiguous and rank 0 or 1.
     :tparam RecvView: A Kokkos::View to recv.
 Contiguous and rank 1.
     :tparam ExecSpace: A Kokkos execution space to operate in